a0094487/toolkit/README.md

 ## To do:

--Continue picking up Pandas, NumPy, matplotlib, scikit-learn, NLTK, and NetworkX, implement current scripts to better interface with data analysis libraries.
+-Continue picking up scikit-learn, NLTK, and NetworkX, implement current scripts to better interface with data analysis libraries.

 --for pandas, tweak multiread to yield, dictionary of ordered lists, keys as imported column name for pandas dataframe, value as list with all the values for the column, in accordance to the index.
 Alternatively, List of lists, each inner list a row, with values within ordered in accordance to columns.
 Note common format for tweaking the other more general purpose programming scripts.

+-Move on to SAS after completing python data science courses.

 -get started on Gui Automation.